JGIBristol/digital-chemistry-checklist/README.md

-# Chemspeed Helper:
+# Digital Chemistry Checklist
+[![DOI](https://zenodo.org/badge/249396737.svg)](https://zenodo.org/badge/latestdoi/249396737)

 **🚧Under construction 🚧**

-[![DOI](https://zenodo.org/badge/249396737.svg)](https://zenodo.org/badge/latestdoi/249396737)

 ## Intro
-This repository is a resource for research groups using a [Chemspeed](https://www.chemspeed.com/) machine to perform automated experiments.
-We provide documentation and templates to help groups create a workflow that ensures their Chemspeed data stays safe, properly labelled, and reusable, even when users join and leave the group.
+This repository is a resource for research groups using a automated chemical synthesis machine to perform automated experiments.
+We provide documentation, checklists, and templates to help groups create a workflow that ensures their data stays safe, properly labelled, and reusable, even when users join and leave the group.

 We hope that this will:
 1. Make things easier for researchers, by helping them to keep their data labelled, backed up, and organised.